bchen0/bchen0.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year Ph.D. student in Applied Mathematics at the University of Michigan, advised by Dr. Shravan Veerapaneni and Dr. Alex Gorodetsky.
+I am a fifth year Ph.D. student in Applied Mathematics at the University of Michigan, advised by Dr. Shravan Veerapaneni and Dr. Alex Gorodetsky.
 I primarily work on deep learning approaches (in particular generative models) to problems in quantum computing / quantum physics.
 Over the summer and fall of 2022, I interned at Zapata Computing.